 Walk around dazzling gold and fresh aroma of traditional Arabic spices, and challenge yourself in bargaining and getting your wished item at the cheapest possible price.

-The Sheikh Zayed Grand Mosque, an architectural work of art is one the world’s largest mosques, which features 82 domes, over a 1,000 columns, 24 carat gold gilded chandeliers and the world's largest hand knotted carpet.
-The main prayer hall is dominated by one of the world’s largest chandeliers –10 metres in diameter, 15 metres in height and weighing twelve tonnes.
+The Sheikh Zayed Grand Mosque, an architectural work of art is one the world’s largest mosques, which features 82 domes, over 1,000 columns, 24-carat gold gilded chandeliers, and the world's largest hand-knotted carpet.
+The main prayer hall is dominated by one of the world’s largest chandeliers –10 meters in diameter, 15 meters in height and weighing twelve tonnes.

 The Corniche Road spreads across an impressive eight kilometers of manicured waterfront that includes children’s play areas, separate cycle and pedestrian pathways, cafés and restaurants, and the Corniche Beach - a lifeguarded beach park.